Feerojkumar/ArthrexAR_Assignment/README.md

 Hoever, using a Sprite Renderer for particles in Unity may not provide the best result.
 Particle systems typically use textures as their source, not Sprite Renderers directly.
 Here's how we can achieve the effect like to track an image and generate particles that inherit the characteristics of the tracked image. :

+## Particles which inherit image characteristics - Approach
-To achieve a particle system that inherits a shape from an image, you can use a technique called "Sprite-based Particle Emission."
+To achieve a particle system that inherits a characterstics of an image, you can use a technique called "Sprite-based Particle Emission."
 This approach involves using a grayscale image as an alpha map to determine where particles should be emitted in the particle system, creating a shape that matches the image.
-Here's how you can do it:
+Here's how we can do it.

+- Please note: To test the output of the image that tracks the image and generates the  Particles which inherit image characteristics, there is a new directory uploaded in the project files called ImageTrackingPaticle.
+Users can install the Arthrex_ParticleImageTracking.apk​ availabe in the same directory.

 #### Prepare Your Grayscale Image:

 - You'll need a grayscale image where the white areas represent where particles should be emitted and the black areas represent where particles shouldn't be emitted.
 You can create this image using graphic design software or obtain it from other sources.